-In two long poem cycles, he writes “A Story of War”, exploring his father’s and grandfather’s memories.
-“The only countries Grandfather trusted/ were those on rusty maps/ inside watering cans.”
+Thilo Krause’s new poems explore his childhood and youth in the GDR, investigating the fingerprints history leaves on objects and people with an eye for detail that is both tender and unwavering.
+In two long poem cycles, he writes a Story of War, one pieced together from his own father and grandfather’s memories: »The only countries Grandfather trusted/ were those on rusty maps/ inside watering cans.«

 “His poems accomplish what has always been the poet’s purpose: to celebrate life.”